Skip to content

 Adapter Pattern (Structural)

-How can you define software interfaces with Python?
+How can you define software interfaces in Python?

 from abc import ABC, abstractmethod